Zac-HD/hypofuzz/docs-src/roadmap.rst

 - (maybe) support moving targets between processes; could be more efficient in the limit but constrains scaling.
 Randomised assignment on restart probably better.
   Easy-ish following architecture overhaul.
+- Construct a 'dictionary' of known-interesting values based on extracting constants from the code under test, to generate more often than chance.
+- Investigate Redqueen-style tracking, e.g. "a string in the input matched against this regex pattern in the code, so try generating from that" as the advanced version.

 Better mutation logic